-Table 2 presents estimates for the effect of the treatment 1 on both birthweights (columns 1 and 2), and mortality (columns 3 and 4).
+Table 2 presents estimates for the effect of the treatment 1 on both birthweights (columns 1 and 2), and deaths (columns 3 and 4).
 Standard errors are clustered by postcode sector for the ATTs in columns 1 and 2.
 For the APEs in Columns 3 and 4 we use a bootstrap for the standard errors.
 In column 1 we see the overall average effect on birthweights, without covariates, which has a small negative point estimate.
-This is the opposite sign from what we would expect, but the estimate is not statistically significant.
+This is the opposite sign from what we would expect, but the estimate is not significant at the 5% confidence level and is a precise null.
 The group level estimates are significant, but Glasgow has a small negative point estimate, while both the Edinburgh water areas have positive estimates.
 Column 2 includes covariates in the model, as described in section 3.
 The overall estimate is again negative, the opposite sign from expected, while it is statistically significant.
 This is mainly driven by the negative estimate from Glasgow.
 This time the Edinburgh SW estimate is also negative, but not significant, while the Edinburgh NE estimate is again positive.
-The significance of some estimates and not others, and the differing signs of the estimates may mean that the design is underpowered to detect the true effect.
-We therefore include an estimate of the minimal detectable effect (MDE).
-This is estimated as 2.5 times the standard error (Rainey, 2025).
-This estimates the smallest effect size that the study had 80% power to detect (in the positive direction for birthweight and negative for mortality).
-The smallest birthweight effect size in the Clay et al. (2024) review is 24g. this is well within the MDE for all our estimations.
-Therefore, if our study is not well-powered enough to detect the effect, the effect in this setting must be much smaller than that found in the studies in Clay et al. (2024).
+Overall, we find no evidence that treatment 1 increased birthweights.

 In column 3 we show the estimates for the effects on under-5 mortality without including covariates.
 The overall average partial effect is negative, as we would expect, and significant at the 5% confidence level.
-However, when we add covariates in column 4 it is not significant.
+However, when we add covariates in column 4 it becomes smaller and not significant.
 We see a similar pattern for the Glasgow group, as this is the main cause of the sign for the overall estimate.
 The Edinburgh SW estimate is positive in column 3, implying the lead reduction increased mortality, but becomes negative and not significant in column 4 when we add covariates.
 The Edinburgh NE estimate is negative in both columns but only significant with covariates.
-When we look at the MDE, we estimate we had 80% power to detect effect sizes of -0.0038 to -0.0023, i.e. 2-4 fewer deaths in every thousand births due to the lead reduction.
+Overall, we find no strong evidence for a decrease in under-5 mortality due to treatment 1.